Mar Vista Animal Medical Center

 ALTERNATIVES TO DECLAW SURGERY TO TRY FIRST

 Scratching is a natural behavior of the cat which makes it very difficult to modify.
 The usual goal is to transfer the cat's scratching instinct to a scratching post or other scratching toy; it is virtually impossible to control the desire to scratch completely.
-Some cats take quickly to alternative scratching surfaces while other cats require time-consuming training.
+Many cats take quickly to alternative scratching surfaces while other cats ignore them or simply use them as well as the furniture.
 The following are training tips:

 Declaw